vuorinem/PiPanel/README.md

 - Camera images
 - Temperature and humidity tracking
 - Remote-controller servo linked to camera angle
+- 4x7-segment display showing temperature/humidity/time locally

 The functionality is likely to be expanded to include things that are useful, interesting to build or just fun challenges.
 Some of the future ideas include:

-- Use a display on the Pi to show temperature/humidity locally
 - Add LED indicators on Pi for connectivity / picture timings
 - Direct access to video feed from camera